dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 		- `Golang <https://hub.docker.com/_/golang>`_

 	- A good rule of thumb is that each image should have a specific purpose.
 Avoid installing all of the software you need for an entire analysis in one container, instead use multiple containers.
 	- Don’t include test data inside the image.
-Recommendations for hosting test data alongside your workflow can be found in the section below titled :ref:`Accessible`.
+Recommendations for hosting test data alongside your workflow can be found in the section below titled :ref:`accessible`.

 - Publish your pre-built image in an open source container registry (such as DockerHub or Quay.io):